Got plenty of sandwich crusts from leftover peanut butter and jelly sandwiches? Use this sandwich crust recipe to make an AWESOME bread pudding!

 - 4 eggs, beaten

-- 2 cups milk (I used rice milk and it worked just fine)
+- 2 cups milk (any type of milk is fine)

 - 1 teaspoon ground cinnamon

 - 1 teaspoon vanilla extract

 Bread Pudding Directions: